What is Creative Advertising?

 Please note, quotas may apply to some programmes.
 Where demand exceeds the number of available places, applicants who meet entry requirements will be admitted on a first-come-first-served basis.

-If English is not your first language, you'll need to prove you have sufficient English language skills in order to complete this course.
-We'll be looking for Academic IELTS overall score of 6.0 (minimum) with no band less than 5.5, or equivalent test result.
+As an international student, you'll need to prove you have sufficient English language skills in order to complete this course.
+We'll be looking for Academic IELTS overall score of 6.0 (minimum) with no band less than 5.5, succesful completion of LANGUAGECERT Academic test, or equivalent test result.

 We accept a range of internationally recognised English Language proficiency test.
 Find out more on the NZQA website or download the NZQA list HERE.